ChefKissInc/NootedRed/README.md

 ### How functional is the kext?

-This project is under active research and development; There will be crashes here and there, and full support for Renoir-based iGPUs (Like Cezanne, Lucienne, etc.) is a work in progress.
+This project is under active research and development; You may face crashes here and there, and full support for Renoir-based iGPUs (Like Cezanne, Lucienne, etc.) is a work in progress.

 Renoir (Ryzen 4XXX series and newer) doesn't have graphics acceleration working yet (see [`Issue #11`](https://github.com/NootInc/NootedRed/issues/11) for details) but you can achieve "partial" acceleration by adding `-nredfbonly` to your boot-args.